nathanmlane/cfb-outcomes/README.md

-# Is The "Over" or "Under" Is The Safer Bet In College Football?
+# In CFB should you bet the Over or Under?